agi-brain/xuance/README.md

 ### [Github Issue](https://github.com/agi-brain/xuance/issues)

-You can put your questions or the bugs you have found in the [Issues](https://github.com/agi-brain/xuance/issues).
+You can put your questions, advices, or the bugs you have found in the [Issues](https://github.com/agi-brain/xuance/issues).

 ### [Communication Group](https://github.com/agi-brain/xuance/blob/master/docs/source/figures/QQ_group.jpeg) on QQ App.